cecily01/bait/README.md

-# bait
+# Bait Shop Redesign
-A project from OTC Front End Development to recreate a bait shop online.
+4/2/2023,
+A beginner redesign and development from a Front End Web Development course at OTC.
+We were given 7 days to research and design a website that combined the original desigenr's goals with his target audience.